 HOW THE CAMPAIGNS WORK

-Step 1: Training session conducted virtually (such as with Zoom) in classroom, by trained college level intern.
-PowerPoint and videos presentations on what idling means, its impact and how the campaign works.
+Step 1: Training session in early to mid fall conducted virtually (such as with Zoom) in classroom.
+PowerPoint and videos presentation on what idling means, its impact and how the campaign works.
 Includes organization provided campaign materials.

-Step 3: Students and/or staff conduct two-day driver contact event.
+Step 4: In late winter, students and/or staff conduct two-day driver contact event.
 Campaigners create idle-free posters to display at event.
 All drivers offered information handouts and anti-idling window cling decals.
 Event publicized locally and in social media.